Evanov Communications: History

 On April 10, 2012, Evanov announced that Dufferin applied with the CRTC to establish a new adult contemporary station in Clarence-Rockland, Ontario.
 The CRTC approved Evanov's application on February 25, 2013, and the new station will operate at 92.5 MHz.
 In June 2013, the new 92.5 was assigned the call letters CHRC-FM.

 On July 12, 2013, Evanov announced that Dufferin applied with the CRTC to establish a new adult contemporary station in Meaford, Ontario, at 99.3 MHz.
 That application was approved on January 22, 2014.

 On November 18, 2014, it was announced that Evanov would acquire CFMB Montreal from CFMB Limited, pending CRTC approval.
 In addition to establishing a cluster with CHRF and (to a lesser degree) CHSV-FM, the sale also reunited the station with CKJS in Winnipeg, which was established by CFMB's founder Casimir Stanczykowski.

 On January 7, 2015, the CRTC denied Evanov's application for a new station in the Township of Ramara, Ontario, citing that the station would have an undue negative impact on neighbouring markets.

 On December 4, 2017, Evanov's stations joined Bell Media's iHeartRadio Canada service.

 Founder and CEO Vasil William (Bill) Evanov died on February 28, 2020, at the age of 77.

 On July 13, 2020, Acadia Broadcasting announced its intent to acquire CKHZ-FM and CKHY-FM in Nova Scotia from Evanov.

 In August 2023, Evanov began shutting down stations, in all cases citing increased competition, changing listener habits, and economic conditions brought upon by the COVID-19 pandemic.
 This began with CKPC/Brantford and CIRR/Toronto.

 In September 2024, Evanov also announced the closure of CJWL-FM/Ottawa, CHRC-FM/Clarence-Rockland, and CKHK-FM/Hawkesbury effective September 20, 2024.
 However, on September 19, Evanov announced that it had reached eleventh-hour agreements to sell all three stations; CHRC and CKHK were sold to Radio communautaire Cornwall-Alexandria—a cooperative that operates the French-language community station CHOD-FM in Cornwall, and CJWL was sold to Torres Media Group, owner of Ottawa's CIDG-FM.
 Both groups filed applications for the purchases with the CRTC on January 24, 2025, and operated the stations under temporary management agreements until they were formally approved.

+On April 20, 2026, Torres Media announced its intent to acquire CHSV-FM in Hudson and Saint-Lazare, Quebec from Evanov.